Home » Recipes » Side Dishes » Vegetables » Fried Yellow Squash

 Overhead view of fried squash with a dish of ranch

-Whenever I make this for my family, I’m prepared to be treated like royalty at the fry station, as they simply cannot get enough – they love it!
-And I hope you do, too!
+And the flavor is incredible, too, with simple Italian seasoning and grated Parmesan that gets mixed right into the batter.
+Whenever I make this for my family, I’m prepared to be treated like royalty at the fry station.
+They love it!
+And I hope you do, too.

 A fried squash round with a bite missing